DeloitteDigitalUK/jira-agile-metrics/README.md

         Percentiles data: percentiles.csv

+To only show the 30 most recent days in the chart:

+        Scatterplot window: 30

 ### Cycle time histogram

 This is a different view of the cycle time , calculatd and/or plotted as a